 -Tom Fergus, former Action Park employee

-Immediately entering Action Park, a patron would notice the most infamous slide in history.
+Upon entering Action Park, a patron would immediately come across the most infamous slide in history.
 It was called Cannonball Loop…it was a looping waterslide.
 It was a looping waterslide.
-Cannonball Loop was a slide built in 1985.
-It was set down in a little ravine, quite a bit off the main path; the top of the slide sat on a large winding staircase which itself sat on the rim of the ravine.
+Cannonball Loop was a slide built in 1985 and was set down in a little ravine, quite a bit off the main path.
+The top of the slide sat on a large winding staircase which itself sat on the rim of the ravine.
 The slide was enclosed (it looked like a pipe) and consisted of a long, straight section that was angled at maybe 45 degrees.
 At the end of the hill was a 15 to 20 foot loop… an honest to god vertical loop, not one of these wussy inclined loops that some slides have today.
-Immediately after the loop was the end of the slide which dumped riders into a long shallow splash pool.
+The slide ended immediately after said loop, dumping riders into a long, shallow splash pool.

-The creepy thing about the slide was the fact that it was never open.
-It just sat there with nobody near it…like a crime scene waiting to be analyzed.
-The real story about the slide is hard to come by; some say it never opened, some say it opened for a month and injured people, some say that the dummies used during testing came out all mangled with missing limbs.
+is was hard to come by; some say it never opened, some say it opened for a month and injured people, some say that the dummies used during testing came out all mangled with missing limbs.
 The only actual fact I’ve seen was the story about the escape hatch at the bottom of the first hill.
 In the event that someone didn’t complete the loop, they could climb out the hatch.
 Someone once e-mailed me saying that they had been down it and had a video of people going down it.
 I asked for a screencap from the video and the person never responded.
-I still have my doubts as to whether this has opened to the public…that was until this article got popular, and I started receiving eyewitness accounts of the ride.
+For some time, I had my doubts as to whether it ever opened to the public…that was until this article got popular, and I started receiving eyewitness accounts of the ride.

-Since adding this page to my site I have received a few e-mails regarding the Cannonball Loop; here is a notable one sent in by reader Chris Ish:
+Since adding this page I have received a few e-mails regarding the Cannonball Loop.
+One of the first was sent in by reader Chris Ish:

 It was open – for a few brief periods.
 The picture you have up is real and not altered in any way.
 I used to work there and I rode on it once.
 Everyone makes it out to be the most insane things action park did but it wasn’t that bad.
 I remember one person getting stuck in the tube because instread of riding down with her feet crossed and arms folded across her chest she put them out and braked then didn’t have the speed to get around.
 That is why they built the hatch at the bottom of the slope (not the top of the loop as the wikipedia article suggests).